awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-endpoints-batch.md

-# Adding a Batch of Endpoints to Amazon Pinpoint<a name="audience-define-endpoints-batch"></a>
+# Adding a batch of endpoints to Amazon Pinpoint<a name="audience-define-endpoints-batch"></a>

 You can add or update multiple endpoints in a single operation by providing the endpoints in batches\.
 Each batch request can include up to 100 endpoint definitions\.

-If you want to add or update more than 100 endpoints in a single operation, see [Importing Endpoints into Amazon Pinpoint](audience-define-import.md) instead\.
+If you want to add or update more than 100 endpoints in a single operation, see [Importing endpoints into Amazon Pinpoint](audience-define-import.md) instead\.

 ## Examples<a name="audience-define-endpoints-batch-examples"></a>